How to use the Dialogue Feature in Blueprints

 3. Use either "Play Sound at Location" or "Play Sound 2D" for the returned voice line.

-1. Optionally, you can use the "Store Dialogue History" node after generating the text so that the AI is aware of the conversational history, as seen in
+1. Optionally, you can use the "Store Dialogue History" node after generating the text so that the AI is aware of the conversational history

 Optional Step 3.
 Generating Dialogue from anywhere without the component.